 OMP Critical nqueens_IP_setqueen and

 OMP Join Barrier, that caused redundant synchronization and took the longest Wait time and highest Wait count.
-The bar indicator in the Wait Time column indicates that most of the time for this object processor cores were underutilized.
+The bar indicators in the Wait Time column indicate that most of the time for these objects processor cores were underutilized.

 Analyze Source Code

 Explore the source of the critical synchronization objects that caused significant Wait time and poor processor utilization.
 Double-click the